Grant making process

-- Is the application within the scope of criteria for funding for the scheme applied to?
+- that the application is within the scope of criteria for the grant applied to;

-- Has the application form been completed correctly and in full?
+- that the application form has been completed correctly and in full.

 External peer review

-A normal minimum of two peer reviews will be required for applications under £500k, with three peer reviews required for applications over £500k.
+A normal minimum of two peer reviews will be required for applications under £500,000, and three peer reviews required for applications over £500,000.

 - Professor Miles Stanford (Guy’s and St Thomas’)

 - Professor Ann Moore (University of Brighton)